Copyright © 2013 by SUNY Oneonta

 - Oneonta, NY 13820

-Professors: Choonoo, Hill, O’Mara (Chair); Associate Professor: Compton; Assistant Professors: Keegan, Rogers, Wambui; Lecturer: Souza
+Professors: Choonoo, Hill, O'Mara; Associate Professor: Compton (Chair); Assistant Professors: Francis, Rogers, Wambui; Lecturer: Souza

 The Africana and Latino Studies Department is an interdisciplinary program spanning a wide variety of courses in the humanities and social sciences.
 The major is designed to provide a humane and intellectual appreciation of the heritage of Africana and Latino peoples.
 The Africana and Latino Studies major* also provides students with insight into the contemporary experiences of Africana and Latino people (African, African American, Latin, Caribbean).
 Africana and Latino Studies courses are expected to broaden the intellectual and cultural vision of all students.

 Africana and Latino Studies is a major requiring 30 s.h.